rjimeno/today_i_learned/README.md

 I wrote a script that checks a timestamp (from a file) to be "sandwiched" between two other timestamps given by the user.
 The script uses libraries to do most of the work including conversions from date times represented with ISO 8601 date times using strings, to timestamps in seconds using floating point notation.

 Observe that some of those calculations are non-trivial and involve leap years, time zones, daylight savings and even leap seconds.
-While those calculations are performed by the libraries with Python 3, Python 2 misses some functionality and I had to implement my own calculations as shown in the following sample code:
+While those calculations are performed by the libraries with Python 3, Python 2 misses some functionality and I had to implement my own calculations as shown in the following excerpt code:

 ```python
 from datetime import datetime